 COMMUNITY & CONNECTION

-At many points in your journey if you grow up knowing you are adopted, donor conceived, or have an NPE or if you have a DNA surprise, people feel alone.
+At many points in your journey if you grow up knowing you are adopted, donor-conceived, or have an NPE or if you have a DNA surprise, people feel alone.
 YOU ARE NOT ALONE.
-There are tens of thousands of people are experiencing the same thing.
-Right to Know hosts a weekly peer led community and connection online support group with mental health professionals and community experts where individuals share experiences, offer mutual understanding, and provide emotional encouragement in a safe and confidential setting.
+There are tens of thousands of people experiencing the same thing.
+Right to Know hosts a weekly peer-led community and connection online support group with mental health professionals and community experts where individuals share experiences, offer mutual understanding, and provide emotional encouragement in a safe and confidential setting.

 These events are not recorded but you must preregister HERE – we never share your information.